Bandwidth/api-docs/README.md

 Guides cover a wide range of possibilities, but typically any step by step process required to use a feature should be a guide.
 These guides should be written as markdown files, and should link out to any API reference as needed.
 An example of a guide would be a description of how to respond to an inbound SMS.

+## API Specs

+The source of truth for all OpenAPI definitons are kept in a private repository - but the spec files in `./site/specs` mirror the source of truth.
+PRs against those files wont be accepted - but can be migrated to the private repo.

 ## SDK Docs Strategy Overview

 Bandwidth's SDKs will contain thin READMEs that show the basics of getting started with the SDK, and link out to the full API reference.
 These READMEs will not contain all of the functions within the SDK; that should be defined with the API references.